 "I've decided to opt out of this 2020 season,” Wilson wrote via social media, a decision he says was not an easy one to make.
-“It was very tough choice but since the day I started playing the game it's always been Faith Family Football.
+“It was a very tough choice but since the day I started playing the game, it's always been Faith, Family, Football.
 Because of this crazy time I choose to put my family in the best situation I see fit.
-I will stand by my teammates & brothers to support them 100% throughout this season and will be counting the days until I can join them again.
+I will stand by my teammates & brothers to support them 100 percent throughout this season and will be counting the days until I can join them again.
 1 love.”

 Head coach Brian Flores says he supports Wilson’s decision and knows he made it “with his family in mind.”

 For the Dolphins, with two of their more experienced receivers (both Hurns and Wilson are 28-years-old) opting out of the season, it means a young group of wide receivers will have to help shoulder the load.

 DeVante Parker, who did have a breakout season last year for the Dolphins, is now Miami’s most experienced receiver as he gets set to play in his sixth NFL season.
 Jakeem Grant follows as a four-year veteran and certainly a primary option to fill in for Wilson in the slot.